SciML/ReservoirComputing.jl/docs/src/index.md

 It is possible to modify the RC obtained states in the training and prediction step using the following:
 - ```StandardStates```: default choice, no changes will be made to the states.
 - ```ExtendedStates```: the states are extended using a vertical concatenation with the input data.
-- ```PaddedStates```: the states are padded using a vertical concatenation with the chosing padding value
+- ```PaddedStates```: the states are padded using a vertical concatenation with the choosing padding value
 - ```PaddedExtendedStates```: a combination of the first two.
 First the states are extended and then padded.

 In addition another modification is possible through the choice of non linear algorithms: